GarrettGarrett/bug-tracker/README.md

   <br>
 </h1>

-<h4 align="center">Create projects and tickets to track bugs and release better products.</h4>
+<h4 align="center">Create projects and tickets to track bugs in your next software product.</h4>